Reviews Archive

 Gameplay

 Bionic Commando is a five level arcade platforming game.
 Its main selling point at the time was that instead of including the traditional jump button, it gave the player a bionic arm and the ability to grapple onto platforms and swing around the stages.
-Much of the game play consists of shooting the enemies and using the bionic arm to climb up the vertically orientated levels and swing over hazards.
+Much of the gameplay consists of shooting the enemies and using the bionic arm to climb up the vertically orientated levels and swing over hazards.
 Due to the removal of the ability to jump the game really emphasizes quick thinking and forward planning as you always need to be thinking of the next place to grapple onto to avoid getting pinned down.
-Whilst including some clever game play ideas for the most part Bionic Commando is an old arcade quarter muncher, and as such can tend to be a little on the frustrating side at times.
+Whilst including some clever gameplay ideas, for the most part Bionic Commando is an old arcade quarter muncher, and as such can tend to be a little on the frustrating side at times.

-C64 (UK) - This version probably plays the most accurately to the original arcade game (mainly due to the closer level layout, and attention to detail).
-It does play a little slower than it should though and also has some other problems.
-The biggest of the problems is probably the controls, which are unresponsive (if an enemy is coming from behind and you try to turn and fire the slowness and lag will usually cause you to walk into them, also the firing itself tends to be unreliable) and missing certain actions (you can no longer hold a direction whilst swinging to jump gaps, you have to just disengage the grapple at the right time instead).
-To compensate the missing action the developers added in a little jump to the character when you disengage the grapple, but unfortunately due to this when you need to quickly disengage to avoid an enemy sometimes the little jump sends you careening into them instead.
-The unresponsive controls are a problem for the game as they offset the usefulness of the new grappling move and when added to the game's natural jump omission they give you the feeling of controlling an unwieldy, crippled character, in the arcade version it felt more like you were losing one control feature and gaining a new one.
-Some other things worth mentioning are that the enemies are more aggressive in this version, and that the tree branches sometimes break even when you're not actually standing on them.
+The biggest of the problems is that this version is a little unresponsive, if an enemy is coming from behind and you try to turn and fire the slowness and lag will usually cause you to walk into them, and the firing itself also tends to be unreliable at times.
+The second problem is that there are certain missing actions, you can no longer hold a direction whilst swinging to jump gaps for instance, you have to just disengage the grapple at the right time instead.
+To compensate this missing action the developers added in a little jump to the character when you disengage the grapple, but unfortunately because of this, when you need to quickly disengage to avoid an enemy the little jump will sometimes send you careening into them instead.

 Winner is: Spectrum